by Nebula Haze

-Some LED growers are getting odd results with flowering times, and certain plants seem to take much longer than expected for buds to mature.
+Some LED growers are getting odd results with flowering times, and some plants seem to take much longer than expected for buds to mature.
 This seems to happen more often with auto-flowering strains though this issue can also affect photoperiod (regular) strains.

-Reverting Back to the Vegetative Stage
+Reverting to the Vegetative Stage

 Sometimes an extremely stressed plant may show similar symptoms.
 How can you tell the difference?
-In the case of heat/light stress your plant puts out lots of new foxtails/buds, while a re-vegging plant stops making new buds or fattening the ones that are there.
+In the case of heat/light stress, your plant puts out lots of new foxtails/buds, while a re-vegging plant stops making new buds or fattening the ones that are there.

 Check Trichomes on Buds, Not Leaves

-Make sure you're looking in the right places.
+Make sure you’re looking in the right places.
 Check the trichomes only on buds, not any of the leaves including the small sugar leaves.
-If plant keeps putting out new white hairs over and over, check the trichomes on the sides of the buds where the older growth is, instead of looking only at new growth.
+If plant keeps putting out new white hairs over and over, check the trichomes on the sides of the buds where the older growth is, instead of looking only at younger growth.